Social Media Promotion for Arts Festival

 • Boosted social media engagement

-• Drove artist submissions
+• Drove artist submissions and festival attendance

 • Promoted the festival and participating artists